Table of Contents

 The output will be given in two columns with the name of a file and state.

-The STATE column had four different states, which are:
+The STATE column has four different states, which are:

 Creating a Unit File

-Occasionally, we may need to create a unit file for a custom daemon or another instance of an already existing service.
+Occasionally, you may need to create a unit file for a custom daemon or another instance of an already existing service.
 The creation of a unit file is executed via the root user in the /etc/systemd/system/ directory.
-This is accomplished like so.
+This can be accomplished like this with the below.

-Next, we will open the newly created unit file in a text editor (like vim or nano) and add the service configuration options.
-Below, we can see a basic example of the unit file.
+Next, you will open the newly created unit file in a text editor, such as vim or nano, and add the service configuration options.
+Below, you can see a basic example of the unit file.

-Let’s quickly breakdown what these settings mean before we proceed further:
+Let’s quickly break down what these settings mean before you proceed further.

-- Description: The description is the description of the service, and will be displayed when we use the systemctl status command for the created service.
+- Description: The Description is the description of the service, and it will be displayed when you use the systemctl status command for the created service.